DragonRidersUnite/dragonridersunite.github.io/_recipes/testing.md

 Writing code for your game is fun.
 How about writing code that verifies your code actually works?
 That's even more fun.

-A word of causion: automated tests are a more advanced feature, but one that's quite useful.
+A word of caution: automated tests are a more advanced feature, but one that's quite useful.

 DragonRuby Game Toolkit provides functionality right out of the box for writing tests.
 You'll notice in `mygame/app/` a file called `tests.rb`.
 That file contains the core foundations for writing tests for your game.